 Design and Technology

-Design and technology is an inspiring, rigorous and practical subject which encourages children to learn to think and intervene creatively to solve problems both as individuals and as members of a team.
+Design and technology is an inspiring, rigorous and practical subject which enables children to learn, think and intervene creatively to solve problems both as individuals and as members of a team.
 At Chestnuts, we encourage our children to use their creativity and imagination to design, make and evaluate products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
-Design and technology forms part of our cross curricular topics and, as a result, we aim to link the work the children undertake to other curriculum areas such as maths, science and art and design.
-They are also given opportunities to reflect upon and evaluate past and present design technology, its uses and its effectiveness; they are encouraged to become innovators and risk-takers.
+At Chestnuts, we have high aspirations for all learners; ensuring scaffolding is available to support learning further for those that need it.